REALTORS® Release Latest Legal Liability Survey

 - Another major area of disputes is that of property condition disclosure, especially mold and structural defects.

-- Technology issues are growing in importance, especially with respect to privacy, spam and other forms of electronic solicitation.
+- Technology issues are growing in importance, especially concerning privacy, spam and other forms of electronic solicitation.

 - Subject areas where future training will be vital include agency, disclosure, technology, antitrust, and real estate settlement procedures.